sumalathakonjeti/ZipScrumForum/README.md

 * Open keys.txt

-Copy and paste the first three lines
+Copy and paste the 3rd line about the secret key lines

 Lines 4 and 5 are related to your mysql user and password